Top 5 fun facts about French cheese

-French cheese is protected in France by the Appellation d’Origine Protégé (AOP), along with Champagne.
-What is AOP?
+French cheese is protected in France by the Appellation d’Origine Protégé (AOP), along with champagne.
+What is the AOP?
 It is a certification that the cheese you spread on your baguette has been made in a specific region using agreed production methods.
 A really high quality cheese will wear the AOP certificate, and promote its traditional way of production.

 The older, the better

 Cheese do not have expiration dates!
 In fact, the older a cheese is, the better it will taste.
 A very strong scent is a good sign of a tasty cheese.
 Hold your breath and enjoy!
-The Blue Cheese was actually invented by a young French peasant forgetting his cheese in a cave and finding it months later.
+For instance, the Blue Cheese was actually invented by a young French peasant forgetting his cheese in a cave and finding it months later.
 Today, the Bleu is first inoculated with varieties of penicilium, before being left to age for at least three to five months.

 Cheese and its homeland